 If you enter into an IMA with Fisher Investments Europe, you will pay management fees to Fisher Investments Europe as detailed in the IMA.
-Fisher Investments Europe will pay a portion of such management fees to Fisher Investments for the sub-management fees in a UCITS fund managed by Fisher Investments, Fisher Investments will receive its management fee indirectly through the UCITS.
+Fisher Investments Europe will pay a portion of such management fees to Fisher Investments as the sub-manager.
+If you invest in a UCITS fund managed by Fisher Investments, Fisher Investments will receive its management fee indirectly through the UCITS.
 Fisher Investments Europe does not charge a separate fee for its introducing or distribution services.
 You will also incur transaction and custody fees charged by brokers and custodians.
 However, any such additional fees will be payable directly to those brokers/custodians, and no Fisher Group company will receive any commission or other remuneration from those brokers/custodians.